LolloCorte/emf-components/releng/it.rcpvision.emf.components.buckminster/README.txt

 -Dbuckminster.home=/path/to/buckminster

-You can also pass additional properties as -D<key>=<value>, for instance, if you want to use a local eclipse mirror to materialize the target platform (see also target-platform-local.cquery above), you can specify
+You can also pass additional properties as -D<key>=<value>, for instance, if you want to use the local aggregated mirror, you must pass

--Declipse.download=file:/path/to/my/local/eclipse/mirror
+-Dbuild.properties=file:/path/to/build-local.properties

 Happy building with Bucky! :)